raymondxuanhe/raymondxuanhe.github.io/_pages/research.md

   - /research.html
 ---

 The Currency and Maturity Composition of Sovereign Debt

- The Effects of Pay Transparency on the US Labor Market
+The Effects of Pay Transparency on the US Labor Market with Suryansh Upmanyu

 Noisy Wage Posting
+with Suryansh Upmanyu and Francesco Conti